elastic/elk-index-size-tests/README.md

-complete.conf|Removes the original message complete2.conf|Adds a randomized unstructured text element to end of log line complete3.conf|Retains the original message
+complete.conf|Removes the original message complete2.conf|Adds a randomized unstructured text element to end of log line complete3.conf|Retains the original message complete3.conf|Adds a randomized unstructured text element to end of log line, retains the original message

 ###Elasticsearch index templates